Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Variance asymptotics and Gaussian limits for empirical measures

 Consequently,

-where the existence of the integrals follows from the exponential localization of $\xi^{(\infty)}_s,$ as stated in Lemma \ref{LocalLem}, implying the exponential decay of correlations.
-Further, by stationarity of the process $\partial \Psi(\cdot),$ the above equals
+where the existence of the integrals follows from the exponential localization of $\xi^{(\infty)}_s,$ as stated in Lemma~\ref{LocalLem}, implying the exponential decay of correlations.
+Further, by stationarity of the process $\partial\Psi(\cdot),$ we obtain

-as required, with the penultimate equality following again by exponential localization of $\xi^{(\infty)}_s$ implying the exponential decay of correlations and thus allowing us to apply dominated convergence theorem to determine the limit of integrals.
-This completes the proof of Lemma \ref{AVARREPR}.
+as required, with the penultimate equality following again by exponential localization of $\xi^{(\infty)}_s$, implying the exponential decay of correlations and thus allowing us to apply dominated convergence theorem to determine the limit of integrals.
+This completes the proof of Lemma~\ref{AVARREPR}. \end{pf}